Qwertyblob/tp/docs/UserGuide.md

 **Rollcall** is a **lightweight**, **local** address-book tailored to **tuition centres** that lets admin staff **add**, **find**, **schedule,** and **manage** students and staff.
 With **simple** text commands, it is **faster** and more **intuitive** than other spreadsheet softwares.
 It includes all the **essential** HR features without the hassle and complexity of fullblown HR software.

+Users of Rollcall should:
+1. Have to manage hundreds of contacts.
+2. Not need to be technologically proficient.
+3. Be comfortable typing commands to execute them.
+4. Know basic HR functions in a tuition centre.

 <!-- * Table of Contents -->
 <page-nav-print />